tlfjar/rancher-projects/Install-RancherOS/Install-RancherOS.md

 You can now ssh into your server (after configuring the IP you set as static) using your ssh method of choice.
 I personally use putty, because Windows.

-## Post-Install Configuration - NOTE: THIS APPEARS TO BE DEPRECIATED.
-I AM TESTING TO CONFIRM.
+## Post-Install Configuration

+*UPDATE:  this still seems necessary.
+I do not know why.
+With that said, I have a quicker method of fixing it below.*

 You may have noticed that I added an open-iscsi install into the cloud-config.yaml file above.
 To make that work, we need to make one change to open-iscsi's configuration file.
 Do the following: